dotnetrdf/dotNetRDF.Toolkit/ReadMe.txt

 - rdfOptStats - A tool for generating statistics on RDF for use with the new optional Weighted Optimiser
 - rdfQuery - A tool for querying RDF data using SPARQL
 - rdfServer - A tool for running a lightweight HTTP server to experimental with SPARQL
-- rdfWebDeploy - A tool for testing and deploying configuration for ASP.Net applications
 - soh - A tool for communicating with servers supporting the SPARQL Protocols over HTTP

 This Toolkit provides the following GUI tools: